Glenelg Football Club Logo

 Summary

 A 6 ft 3 inch ruckman with remarkable pace and a spectacular leap for the ball at centre bounces and boundary throw-ins.
 Before being recruited by the Bays he had finished equal third in the 1938 Brownlow Medal with Collingwood, with which he played 50 games as a tough centre half-back.
-He had to stand out of football altogether in 1939 because Collingwood refused to clear him.
+In 1939 he had to stand out of football altogether because Collingwood refused to clear him to Glenelg.

 Colin Churchett